-This 4-credit course is being developed to introduce the students to how the media may impact on our ideas of social roles and concepts.
-The course will cover different types of media as well as different social roles and conceptualizations.
+This course introduces the students to how the media may impact our ideas of social roles and concepts.

-PSY-3015 Abnormal Child (4 Credits) Prerequisite: PSY-1000.
+PSY-3015 Abnormal Child & Adolescent Psychology (4 Credits) Prerequisite: PSY-1000.

-The purpose of this course is to introduce the student to the mental, emotional and psychiatric disorders of childhood.
-This course will also include the introduction in the skills necessary to appropriately diagnose a child.
+The purpose of this course is to introduce the student to the behavorial and psychiatric disorders of childhood and adolescence.